blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 - The default `EloquentStoredEventRepository:store()` implementation converts a `null` `$uuid` argument to an empty string for storage.
 DynamoDB does not allow empty strings, so we store this as the string `'null'`.
+- There's currently no support for `persistInTransaction()` on AggregateRoots, the package doesn't use this method out of the box itself, but you might.
+[Read More](#transactions).

 ### Requirements